omarfaruk-cse-fn/watch-shop-a/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Crazy Watch Shop

+My repository Link [https://github.com/omarfaruk-cse-fn/watch-shop-a] to view it in your browser.

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`